 Japan Ambassadors Program

-The Japan Ambassadors program is a 12-day international immersive experience in Japan.
+The Japan Ambassadors program is a 12-day international immersive experience in Japan and will take place between May 20-31, 2024 – please note that these are new dates.
 Students will follow in the footsteps of former U.S. Ambassador to Japan, Howard H. Baker to learn about Japanese culture, politics, history, and U.S.-Japan relations through meetings with Japanese policy makers, U.S. diplomatic staff, researchers at think tanks, and Japanese university students.
 Visit museums, cultural sites, think tanks, Japanese government agencies, and universities.

 Students in all academic programs and classifications are welcome to apply for this program.
 The trip will include 10 days of activities and 2 days of travel.
 Students will be based in Kobe and Tokyo, making several day trips to: Kyoto, Hiroshima, Himeji, Yokohama, and Miyajima Island.
 Students will stay at the same hotels and have the chance to experience the wonderful food and culture Japan has to offer.